SJTUCourse/SensorTag-Experiment/README.md

 Requirements and FAQs for the experiment of SensorTag

 ## Requirements
-1. Provide several real pictures of your SensorTag and identify all the chips of sensors in the pictures.
+1. Provide several real pictures of your <font color='red'>SensorTag</font> and identify all the chips of sensors in the pictures.
 You can find the following model pictures [here](http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/tearDown.html).
 ![SensorTag-back](http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/images/sensorTag-teardown-bluetooth-03.jpg)
 ![SensorTag-front](http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/images/sensorTag-teardown-bluetooth-04.jpg)